Herman Ostrow School of Dentistry of USC Strategic Plan

 Evolution of the Strategic Plan

-We will periodically assess our progress in meeting our goals.
-For goals that have not been met, we will identify the internal and external impediments to achieving success.
-We will revisit and may modify our goals, with revised metrics, depending on changes in the internal and external environments.
-As the School continues to move into new strategic areas while other areas may assume a lower profile, new metrics will be identified and incorporated into the Plan.
+Strategic planning is a dynamic process characterized by creating an active and evolving document that elucidates the School’s aspirations and goals.
+We will periodically assess our progress in meeting these goals.
+For goals that have not been met, we will identify the impediments to achieving success and act to mitigate them.
+We will regularly revisit and modify goals as the School continues to move into new strategic areas.